Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Introduction

+{There is some recent literature on modeling a collection of networks, such as \citet{ChenKang2015,Kang2016,WangKang2016,ZhangCao2017,kundu2018estimating,wang2019hierarchical}.} However, these methods may not flexibly associate network connectivity with external covariates. \citet{wang2017bayesian, durante2017nonparametric} considered Bayesian network models with covariates, which are flexible, but may be computationally intensive, especially for large networks and/or a large number of covariates.
+There is another line of related work in matrix and tensor data analysis. \citet{sun2017store} developed a tensor response regression models, and \citet{kong2019l2rm} proposed a matrix response linear regression model.
+Both models could only handle a continuous-valued response (see discussions in Section \ref{sec:bene}), and they imposed different structures on the coefficients as our model. \citet{zhang2017tensor, li2017parsimonious, tang2019individualized} considered tensor models, where the tensor was treated as a predictor and the response variable was a scalar.

-In this article, we propose a novel network response generalized linear regression model for a collection of network-valued data with additional covariates.
-We represent the observed networks as matrix-valued response variables, and the individual covariates as predictors.
-We then adopt the form of generalized linear model (GLM), and formulate the population-level network structure, after a proper transformation, as the sum of two high-dimensional components.
+In this article, we propose a new connectivity matrix response generalized linear regression model for a collection of network samples with network-level covariates.
+We represent the observed networks as matrix-valued response variables, and the subject covariates as predictors.
+We then adopt the form of generalized linear model (GLM), and formulate the population-level connectivity, after a proper transformation, as the sum of two high-dimensional components.
 The first component is the intercept matrix and is assumed to possess a low-rank structure.
-The second component involves the slope coefficient tensor, which directly models the effects of covariates on the network structure and is assumed to be sparse.
-Both sparsity and low-rankness are commonly used low-dimensional structures in high-dimensional regressions \citep{chen2016non}.
-They provide crucial and effective dimension reduction tools for modeling high-dimensional data, by substantially reducing the number of free parameters and computational complexity.
-Moreover, they are scientifically plausible, and are frequently employed in neuroimaging and numerous other applications \citep{zhou2013, chen2016non, sun2017store, zhang2018optimal}.
-Particularly, the low-rank structure on the intercept term connects our model with several prevalent network models, such as the stochastic blockmodel and the network latent factor model.
-We show that, when there is only a single network, our model includes those as special cases.
-As a result, our model is capable of detecting communities of network nodes, within which the nodes are densely connected and between which there are sparser connections.
-The sparsity structure on the slope component imposes that the covariate effects on brain connectivity concentrate on a relatively small number of regions.
-This is reasonable, as brain connections are energy consuming and biological units tend to minimize energy-consuming activities \citep{bullmore2009complex}.
-Sparsity also greatly improves interpretation of the resulting model.
-Given the model, we formulate its parameter estimation as a non-convex regularized optimization problem, and develop an efficient alternating gradient descent algorithm.
-We also derive the non-asymptotic error bound of the actual estimator from our optimization algorithm, as well as the asymptotic properties of community detection and edge selection based on our model.
+The second component involves the slope coefficient tensor, which models the effects of covariates on the connectivity and is assumed to be sparse.
+These structural assumptions substantially reduce the number of free parameters, and the subsequent modeling and computation complexity.
+Moreover, they are scientifically plausible, and are frequently employed in scientific applications \citep{bi2018multilayer}.